grafana/grafana/docs/sources/dashboards/share-dashboards-panels/index.md

 1. (Optional) Set the following options:
    - **Enable time range** - Allow people accessing the link to change the time range.
 This configuration screen shows the default time range of the dashboard.
    - **Display annotations** - Allow people accessing the link to view the dashboard annotations.
-1. Each recipient will receive an email with link to the dashboard that's valid for 30 days.
+1. Each recipient will receive an email with link to the dashboard that's valid until you revoke access to the dashboard.
 1. Click the **X** at the top-right corner to close the share drawer.

 ### Update access to an external dashboard link